- 2h 29m

-It is 1942 and the German submarine fleet is heavily engaged in the so called "Battle of the Atlantic" to harass and destroy British shipping.
-With better escorts of the Destroyer Class, however, German U-Boats have begun to take heavy losses.
-"Das Boot" is the story of one such U-Boat crew, with the film examining how these submariners maintained their professionalism as soldiers, attempted to accomplish impossible missions, while all the time attempting to understand and obey the ideology of the government under which they served.
-Written by
+It is 1942 and the German submarine fleet is heavily engaged in the so-called "Battle of the Atlantic" to harass and destroy British shipping.
+With better escorts of the destroyer class, however, German U-boats have begun to take heavy losses.
+"Das Boot" is the story of the crew of one such U-Boat, with the film examining how these submariners maintained their professionalism as soldiers and attempted to accomplish impossible missions, all the while attempting to understand and obey the ideology of the government under which they served. —Anthony Hughes <firstname.lastname@example.org>

 on modern "boats" life isn't easy- but compared to the living hell that the German U-Boats were, modern submariners have nothing to complain about.
 People in certain professions don't like to watch movies about those professions (Doctors and Nurses shy away from hospital dramas, for example).
 Submarine sailors are different.
 We love to watch every submarine movie ever made, from "Run Silent, Run Deep" and "Destination: Tokyo" to "The Hunt For Red October", "Crimson Tide" and "U-571".
 Why?
 Because we can always use a good laugh.
 For those in the know, submarine movies are usually absolutely hilarious.
 Except this one.
 After being in the Navy for four years, serving with around 350 different men, and being acquainted with a further 200-300, all of them submarine sailors, I think that I can state with absolute certainty that this film is the ONLY submarine movie that ALL submariners take seriously.
 And that is the highest praise a movie like this can possibly get.

 - shmuey barak

 Contribute to this page